microsoft/fast/website/README.md

-# What's In This Document
+# What's in this document

 This website was created with [Docusaurus](https://docusaurus.io/).